 - Vocal Evolution - Kate Bush had a tendency to use the upper range of her voice in her early work, but shifted to a more natural singing style later on.
 Compare the version of "Wuthering Heights" on her debut to the one on her Greatest Hits Album The Whole Story.
-Her voice is quite low in her more recent recordings (most noticable when comparing her Director's Cut remakes with those from the original albums).
+Her voice is quite low in her more recent recordings (most noticeable when comparing her Director's Cut remakes with those from the original albums).

 Works, people, and other things that inspired Kate songs:

 - Wuthering Heights